Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/identity-framework-setup-manual.md

 #### Module API Permissions
 - From the `App registration` view
-- For the apps listed below, navigate to them, then navigate to `API permissions` in their navbars
+- For the apps that need permissions granted to another app registration (listed above), navigate to them, then navigate to `API permissions` in their navbars
 - Add the following API permissions on the associated module:
 - asdk-saas-app
   - tenant.read